NVIDIA/warp/docs/modules/runtime.rst

-.. note:: Warp does not currently support modifying sparse-volumes.
+.. note:: Warp does not currently support modifying sparse-volumes at runtime.
 We expect to address this in a future update.
-Users should create volumes using standard VDB tools such as OpenVDB, Houdini, etc.
+Users should create volumes using standard VDB tools such as OpenVDB, Blender, Houdini, etc.

 .. autoclass:: Volume
    :members: